So you want to build your own squat rack?

 Since my reasons to train are professional I do need some reliable equipment that can’t be custom made that easily.
 But I do recommend you to build a squat rack because this is one of the simplest things to make, even if you’re not that crafty.
 Roll your sleeves or hire somebody else to convert your ideas into reality.

 It’s time to put some weights on that barbell and establish a squatting routine.
+If you are not sure how to squat properly make sure to read our guide.
 Additionally, you can add a couple more racking pins, place them on the top two holes and use them to hold your pull up bar.
 The most important part is that now you know exactly how to build a squat rack.
 This thing gives you amazing customization possibilities.
 Factory racks can be rarely customized the same way.
 You can add stuff, adapt the rack to other exercises, it’s all up to you now.

 There you have it, now you know how to build a squat rack.
 We really hope you found this tutorial helpful.
 Please leave your comments, thoughts (and ideally success stories!) in the comments section below.